Skip to main content

 Skip table of contents

-Worldpay for platforms eDDR (electronic Direct Debit Request)
+Worldpay for Platforms eDDR (electronic Direct Debit Request)

 Introduction

-This developer guide for implementing the Worldpay for platforms eDDR (electronic Direct Debit Request) will allow you to integrate our payments platform to start accepting Bank Account and Card direct debit payments processed through the banking system, such as BECS/ACH.
+This developer guide for implementing the Worldpay for Platforms eDDR (electronic Direct Debit Request) will allow you to integrate our payments platform to start accepting Bank Account and Card direct debit payments processed through the banking system, such as BECS/ACH.

 Worldpay for platforms eDDR flowchart